 Not all doctors agree that the best way to diagnose IBS is through the exclusion of other diseases.
 Some researchers suggest a more "positive approach" using guidelines called the Rome III criteria.

 According to the criteria, certain symptoms must be present before IBS can be diagnosed.
-The patient must have experienced at least 12 weeks or more of stomach pain and distress in the past 6 months.
+The patient must have experienced symptoms for at least 6 months.
+The symptoms must be present for at least 3 days a month in 3 different months.
 The pain and distress must be associated with at least two of these three features:

 A bowel movement relieves the ache and suffering.